named-data/ndn-cxx/docs/code-style.rst

 3.2.
 Header files must contain an include guard.

-    For example, header file located in ``module/class-name.hpp`` or in ``src/module/class-name.hpp`` should have header guard in the following form:
+    For example, a header file named ``module/class-name.hpp`` or ``src/module/class-name.hpp`` should have a header guard in the following form:

     .. code-block:: c++